 As part of its analysis of potential changes to significant accounting policies, the Company is assessing what changes may be required to its accounting systems and business processes.
-The Company believes that the changes identified to date are minimal and the systems and processes can accommodate the necessary changes.
+The Company believes

 To date, the Company has not identified any contractual arrangements that may be affected by potential changes to significant accounting policies.